David Perlstein, MD, MBA, FAAP

 Bedwetting, also called nocturnal enuresis, is the involuntary passage of urine (urinary incontinence) while asleep.
 Inherent in the definition of bedwetting is satisfactory bladder control while the person is awake.
 Therefore, urination while awake is a different condition and has a variety of different causes than bedwetting.

 There are two types of bedwetting:

-enuresis: wettingdeveloped after being continually dry for a minimum of six months
+- Secondary enuresis: wetting developed after being continually dry for a minimum of six months

 What is primary bedwetting?

 Primary bedwetting is viewed as a delay in maturation of the nervous system.
-At 5 years of age, approximately 20% of children wet the bed at least once a month, with about 5% of males and 1% of females wetting nightly.
+At 5 years of age, approximately 16% of children wet the bed at least once a month.
+Males are twice as likely as females to wet the bed.
 By 6 years of age, only about 10% of children are bedwetters -- the large majority being boys.
 The percentage of all children who are bedwetters continues to diminish by 50% each year after 5 years of age.
 Family history plays a big role in predicting primary bedwetting.
 If one parent was a bedwetter, the offspring have a higher chance of a developing primary enuresis as well.

 Viewers share their comments